 Individual:

-If an entry is the work of one person, choose the "individual entry" option below.
+If an entry is the work of one person, choose the "individual entry" option.

 Group:

-Two or more individuals may submit a group entry.
+Two or more people wishing to submt their work may submit as a group entry.
 Group entries must choose the "group entry" option and enter details of all entrants below.

 In a group entry, one individual must be nominated the primary entrant.

-For group entrants to redeem the free member entry offer, the primary entrant must be a member and have not already claimed a free entry this round.
-The free entry will be attributed to the primary entrant, and they will not be able to claim a further free entry.
+For group entrants to redeem the free member entry offer, the primary entrant must be a current Melbourne Press Club member until at least Friday 20 March 2026.
+The free entry will be attributed to the primary entrant, who will not be able to claim a further free entry.
+If the primary entrant has already claimed a free entry this round, the full entry fee will be charged.

 How many entries can you submit?